Entra Sync

 If you want new users to be added to the destination system, make sure to check “Add Individual If Unmatched”.

-If you configure the settings above by selecting a mail-enabled group in Azure Active Directory (a distribution group or mail-enabled security group) and setting the sync direction to push data from Rock to AAD, you will receive a warning notification informing you that the plugin is unable to modify group membership for mail-enabled groups in Azure Active Directory.
+If you configure the settings above by selecting a mail-enabled group in Entra (a distribution group or mail-enabled security group) and setting the sync direction to push data from Rock to Entra, you will receive a warning notification informing you that the plugin is unable to modify group membership for mail-enabled groups in Entra.
 This means that the plugin cannot add or remove any members from this group.
-These groups will still support contact synchronization between the user records in Rock and AAD, but the only way to change the group membership of mail-enabled groups is from your Exchange/Office 365 Admin Center.
+These groups will still support contact synchronization between the user records in Rock and Entra, but the only way to change the group membership of mail-enabled groups is from your Exchange/Office 365 Admin Center.

 If you configure a group in this way, you will also receive a warning about the group configuration in your group sync list.

-If the group members of your Rock group and the Azure Active Directory mail-enabled group are not synchronized when the plugin tries to execute the synchronization process, you will receive warnings in the job report and in Rock’s exception list.
-The exception list will identify which users could not be added or removed from the group (by their Azure user GUID).
+If the group members of your Rock group and the Entra mail-enabled group are not synchronized when the plugin tries to execute the synchronization process, you will receive warnings in the job report and in Rock’s exception list.
+The exception list will identify which users could not be added or removed from the group (by their Entra user GUID).
 You can avoid these warnings by making sure that any mail-enabled groups you configure to sync from Rock are manually synchronized (in other words, put the same people into both groups).

 Manually Sync a Group